Neononane/Zelda1RandoTools/doc/about.md

  - Questwizard is the author of ZHelper, the tool which inspired Z-Tracker, from which I borrowed much of the early pixel art and early overall design
  - homerjsmash gave extensive feedback on an early version of the tool which influenced many aspects of the design
  - Kigalas and abraxas were beta testers who gave a lot of feedback and found a number of bugs
- - many viewers of my twitch streams who watched me play z1r with alpha/beta versions of the tool and gave me direct feedback
- - many z1r players whose streams I lurked in, so I could watch them use ZHelper and note what mistakes they made or trouble they had
+ - Neononane who took over the project to usher in usage in the current Zelda 1 Randomizer Community

-# A brief history of Z-Tracker
+# A brief history of Z-Tracker from Brian Lorgon111's perspective

-I originally developed Z-Tracker using F# (a very nice programming language for .NET, and what I know best) and WPF (the .NET Windows library for UI and drawing stuff on the screen).
+I originally developed Z-Tracker using F# and WPF (the .NET Windows library for UI and drawing stuff on the screen).

 If I remember my original motivation correctly, it was that I was playing z1r using ZHelper, but struggling to navigate the overworld map.